shubhamgupta1017/Assetly/README.md

   Scheduled tasks run automatically to identify overdue items and send notifications.

 - 👥 **Team Collaboration**
-  inventory management for clubs, labs, and teams .
+  Inventory management for clubs, labs, and teams.

 ---